What Is a Push Notification? How Do They Boost Engagement?

-But in a fast-paced marketing ecosystem where the smartphone lock screen is the primary interface a brand has with their customer, a savvy push notification campaign is a crucial means of communication.
+But in a fast-paced digital marketing ecosystem, the smartphone lock screen is the primary interface a brand has with their customer.
+As such, a savvy push notification campaign is a crucial means of communication.

-What Is a Push Notification and Why Are They Better Than Text Messages?
+What Is a Push Notification and Why Are They Better Than SMS?

 First, the similarities.
-When they show up on the lock screen, push notifications and text messages look and behave similarly.
+When they show up on the lock screen, push notifications and SMS look and behave similarly.
 If you swipe or click on them, they take you to either your phone’s messaging center or into the app that sent it.

 Finally, brands sending promotional messages via SMS can come off as spam to their users, especially if it comes from an unknown phone number.
-And in the United States, sending spam over text message is illegal, with spam meaning any sort of commercial message sent to someone unless they have an overt relationship with you.
+And in the United States, sending spam over text message is illegal.
+(Spam in this case means any sort of commercial message sent to someone unless they have an overt relationship with you.)

 Push Notification Campaign Do’s and Don’ts